Hobby Lobby

-Hobby Lobby Stores, Inc., formerly Hobby Lobby Creative Centers, is an American retail company.
-It owns a chain of arts and crafts stores with a volume of over $5 billion in 2018.
+Hobby Lobby Stores, Inc., formerly Hobby Lobby Creative Centers, is an American chain of retail arts and crafts stores with a volume of over $5 billion in 2018.
 The chain has 1,001 stores in 48 U.S. states.
-The Green family founded Hobby Lobby to express their evangelical Protestant beliefs and the chain incorporates American conservative values and Christian media.

 Retail history

 In 1972, David Green opened the first Hobby Lobby store in northwest Oklahoma City.
 Green left his supervisor position with variety store TG&Y to open a second Hobby Lobby in Oklahoma City in 1975.
-He opened an additional store in Tulsa, Oklahoma the next year.
+He opened an additional store in Tulsa, Oklahoma, the next year.
 Hobby Lobby grew to seven stores by mid-1982, and the first store outside Oklahoma opened in 1984.
 When Green expanded the scope of the business to include furniture and high-end cookware during the early 1980s, it led to losses as the economy slowed.
 He returned to an arts and crafts emphasis and by late-1992, the chain had grown to 50 locations in seven U.S. states.

 As an evangelical Protestant-owned company, Hobby Lobby incorporates American conservative values and Christian media.
 David Green, the son of a preacher, declares on the Hobby Lobby web site, "Honoring the Lord in all we do by operating the company in a manner consistent with Biblical principles."
-Similar to Chick-fil-A, all stores are closed on Sundays to "allow employees time for family and worship," according to signs posted on the front doors of their retail stores.
+Similar to Chick-fil-A, all stores are closed on Sundays to "allow employees time for family and worship", according to signs posted on the front doors of their retail stores.
 Hobby Lobby announced on September 14, 2020, that the company's full-time minimum hourly wage would be raised to $17 effective October 1, 2020, increased from the $15 minimum wage established in 2014.
 It continued that trend by raising the minimum full-time hourly wage to $18.50, effective January 1, 2022, while increasing its part-time minimum hourly wage by 18% to $13.
 Hobby Lobby says it has raised its minimum wage twelve times over the thirteen years through 2021.